 Introduction to Layer 2 Virtual Private Networks

 A Layer 2 Virtual Private Network (VPN) emulates a physical sub-network in an IP or MPLS network, by creating private connections between two points.
-Building a L2VPN network requires coordination between the service provider and customer.
+Building an L2VPN network requires coordination between the service provider and the customer.
 The service provider establishes Layer 2 connectivity.
 The customer builds a network by using the data link resources obtained from the service provider.
-In a L2VPN service, the service provider does not require information about the customer's network topology and other information.
-This helps maintain customer privacy, while using the service provider resources to establish the network.
+In an L2VPN service, the service provider does not require information about the customer's network topology and other information.
+This helps maintain customer privacy while using the service provider resources to establish the network.

 The service provider requires Provider Edge (PE) routers with the following capabilities:

 Encapsulation of L2 protocol data units (PDU) into Layer 3 (L3) packets.

 Process databases that include all information related to circuits and their connections.